 New plans for the Robin Hood Hotel

-The derelict former Robin Hood Hotel in Newark is being transformed into a new Travelodge hotel.
+The derelict Robin Hood Hotel in Newark is being redeveloped into a new Travelodge hotel.

 A total investment of £6.6million will ensure the historic building façade, which fronts Lombard Street, will remain with the Travelodge hotel chain taking the lease for the 66-bedroom hotel which is expected to be completed for the summer of 2021.